 In February 2017, the Victorian Government released the Yarra River Action Plan.
 The Action Plan requires the river to be managed as a living integrated entity with a voice; centred by Traditional Owner values and perspectives; and underpinned by coordinated planning frameworks.
 The Plan contains 30 specific actions to ensure the long-term protection of the river and its parklands, developed in response to recommendations of the Yarra River Protection Ministerial Advisory Committee (Yarra MAC) in its final report.
 The actions include the establishment of the Yarra River Protection (Wilip-gin Birrarung murron) Act 2017, interim Yarra River Planning Controls, the development of a 50-year Community Vision and a Yarra Strategic Plan to be made every 10 years to deliver on this vision.

 The Yarra River 50 Year Community Vision was launched in May 2018.
 It defines the community’s values and priorities for the river and its parklands and sets the narrative for its protection and improvement.

 Nhanbu narrun ba ngargunin twarn (Ancient Spirit and Lore of the Yarra), Wurundjeri Woi-Wurrung people’s placed based policy response to the Act was launched by the Wurundjeri Woi-wurrung community on the same day.
 It outlines Wurundjeri Woi-wurrung people’s aspirations for community and Country.

 Together these two documents set the expectations for what the Yarra Strategic Plan will deliver for all of the communities of the Yarra (Birrarung) and Country.

-A draft Yarra Strategic Plan, the first of its kind, is due to be released for public comment later in the year.
+A Draft Yarra Strategic Plan, the first of its kind, was released for public comment on 23 January 2020.
 It will guide future land use and development along the corridor.